gartner/zf2rapid/CONTRIBUTING.md

 CONTRIBUTING
 ------------

-Contributions are welcome, you can send pull requests with changes :
+Contributions are welcome, you can send pull requests with changes:

-- Typo fix.
+- typo fixes
 - patch(es)
-- new feature(s).
+- new feature(s)
+- write unit tests

 Tests
 -----